pymupdf/PyMuPDF/docs/page.rst

       .. caution::

          * There is a tricky aspect: the search logic regards **contiguous multiple occurrences** of *needle* as one: assuming *needle* is "abc", and the page contains "abc" and "abcabc", then only **two** rectangles will be returned, one for "abc", and a second one for "abcabc".
-         * You can always use :meth:`Page.getTextbox` to check what text actually is being surrounded by each rectangle.
+         * You can always use :meth:`Page.get_textbox` to check what text actually is being surrounded by each rectangle.

-   .. method:: setMediaBox(r)
+   .. method:: set_mediabox(r)

-      PDF only: *(New in v1.16.13)* Change the physical page dimension by setting :data:`MediaBox` in the page's object definition.
+      PDF only: *(New in v1.16.13)* Change the physical page dimension by setting :data:`mediabox` in the page's object definition.

-      :arg rect-like r: the new :data:`MediaBox` value.
+      :arg rect-like r: the new :data:`mediabox` value.

-      .. note:: This method also sets the page's :data:`CropBox` to the same value -- to prevent mismatches caused by values further up in the parent hierarchy.
+      .. note:: This method also sets the page's :data:`cropbox` to the same value -- to prevent mismatches caused by values further up in the parent hierarchy.

-      .. caution:: For existing pages this may have unexpected effects, if painting commands depend on a certain setting, and may lead to an empty or distorted appearance.
+      .. caution:: For non-empty pages this may have undesired effects, because content depends on this value and will change position or even disappear.

-   .. method:: setCropBox(r)
+   .. method:: set_cropbox(r)

       PDF only: change the visible part of the page.